walwalwalides/MMP_Collection/New_Feautres_Version.md

 New Features (V1.1.0) | Release Date (08.08.2020) :

-- Implementation of new intro splash screen for Application.
+- Implementation of new intro splash screen for application.
 - Save Path folder directly after choosing a picture.
 - Fix Debug :
 + Errors by adding a new package.